BRHS is pleased to present merchandise for sale that offers you an informative and fascinating look back across the rich history

 Ordering instructions are included on the form.

-Bulletin # 59 Early Train Safety Lighting on the "Q" - Parsimonious From Scrap to Stock - Irv Fierstein's Hastings Nebraska
+Bulletin # 59 This Bulletin's 44 pages contain articles on the Early Train Safety Lighting on the "Q" by Al Hoffman, Parsimonious From Scrap to Stock by Rupert Gamlen and Irv Fierstein's Hastings Nebraska.

 Bulletin # 57 Burlington Bulletin 57, “Homage to the E5”, by noted author and historian, J.W.
 (Bill) Schultz, expands the coverage of the Burlington’s fleet of eleven E5A and five E5B units (the only cabless E-units ever owned by the Q).
 The issue begins with a brief look at the Electro-Motive diesels that led to the E5 and its contemporaries, helping place the E5's life and times in context with those of the other 186 pre-war E-units.
 Comprehensive coverage, both in text and photos, of the E5 careers on the Q, C&S and FW&DC are the bulk of the issue.
 It closes with a brief look at it repatriation at the Illinois Railway Museum and off-ground excursions.
 This is a perfect-bound, 100-page issue, with 141 B&W images, 21 color images, 6 scale drawings (as built and 1960s versions), ephemera and an updated roster is a must for Burlington, locomotive or passenger fans!